Best Chat SDKs and Messaging APIs in 2026: A Developer's Guide

 Which SDK for Which Use Case?

-• Building a social app?
+Building a social app?
 Wibe Chat or Stream.
-Both handle scale well and have strong messaging features.
 Wibe Chat wins if you need audio rooms and video natively.

-• Building an EdTech platform?
+Building an EdTech platform?
 Wibe Chat or Agora.
 You need video classrooms with chat alongside.
-Wibe Chat gives you both from one SDK.

-• Building a marketplace?
+Building a marketplace?
 CometChat.
-Their vertical-specific features for marketplaces (data masking, payment protection) are unmatched.
+Their vertical-specific features for marketplaces are unmatched.

-• Building a customer support tool?
-Sendbird or Twilio.
-If you need omnichannel (SMS + WhatsApp + in-app), Twilio is the natural choice.
+Building customer support?
+Sendbird or Twilio for omnichannel (SMS + WhatsApp + in-app).

-• Budget-conscious startup?
-Wibe Chat's free tier (100 MAU) is perfect for prototyping.
-CometChat is a close second.
+Budget-conscious startup?
+Wibe Chat's free tier (1,000 MAU) is the most generous for a full-featured SDK.

 Frequently Asked Questions